Termination payments and benefits: example: section 401 ITEPA 2003: in connection with

 “either directly or indirectly in consideration or in consequence of, or otherwise in connection with, the termination or change”.

-Example 2 An employee is dismissed.
+An employee is dismissed on 3 November 2011.
 The company wants to make sure that there is a complete break and so insists that all the employee’s shares in the company are sold.

 The employee protests about the costs and the possible loss of future gains on the shares.
-It is agreed that the shares will be sold but the company will pay £10,500 as compensation.
+It’s agreed that the shares will be sold but the company will pay £10,500 as compensation.

 The sale price received by the employee for the shares is not a payment in connection with the termination.
 Although the sale was required by the termination agreement, the transfer of ownership of the shares, rather than the loss of employment itself, wholly explains the payment.
 So none of that receipt came to the employee even indirectly as a payment for the termination itself.
 The payment arose as a consequence of the sale; all that arose as a consequence of the termination was a requirement to sell the shares, and that requirement of itself yielded no payment.